 It is important to know exactly when you can repay your loan, ensuring that you will meet any deadlines.
 You should know where the money will come from, to repay your debt.

 If you are considering a payday loan, but already doubt your ability to pay it back, then it is important not to get one.
-There are payday loan alternatives that may be more suited to your needs.
+There are some alternatives that may be more suited to your needs.

 If you are already experiencing financial difficulty, it is important not to borrow more money to service your debts.